-2 No more than one course from any Agriculture discipline.
+- 1 Select from the University approved list. - No more than one course from any Agriculture discipline.
 (AGBE, AGED, AGET, AGHT, AGRN and ANS)

 AGRICULTURAL ENGINEERING TECHNOLOGY CONCENTRATION (AGET)

 Agricultural Engineering Technology provides basic training in engineering and agriculture.
 Students are prepared to solve problems related to agricultural production and processing systems and the management and conservation of agricultural land and water resources.
 Graduates pursue careers in food and fiber handling and processing facilities, farm machinery sales and service, management of large mechanized farms, and other sectors of Agricultural Engineering Technology.